The BSN 2018-19 Application is Closed

-Students begin in Autumn Quarter.
-(As space allows, part-time students may choose to start in Summer to take one or both of the required upper-division electives before beginning Nursing coursework in Autumn.
-Prior to applying, contact the Nursing program office to discuss this.)
+Students begin in Summer Quarter or Autumn Quarter.
 Part-time students take between 5-7 credits per quarter over two years.
 Note that part-time students relying on financial aid should contact the Office of Student Financial Aid for guidance since they will not meet credit minimums every quarter.

 Campus tours and information sessions

 The Office of Admissions provides campus tours and information sessions for potential UW Tacoma undergraduate students.
 Please see Campus Visit for additional information.

 UW Equivalency Guide - find out how specific courses from Washington state community or technical colleges transfer to the University of Washington